Related Services

 Right-sided heart failure risk factors can include:

-• Lung conditions: Blood clots in the lungs or high blood pressure in the lungs can increase the risk for right-sided heart failure.
+- Lung conditions: Blood clots in the lungs or high blood pressure in the lungs can increase the risk of right-sided heart failure.

 Diagnosis

-To determine if a patient has right-sided heart failure, we use advanced technology to effectively diagnose, inform treatment and carefully monitor the condition.
+To determine if a patient has right-sided heart failure, we use advanced technology to diagnose, inform treatment and carefully monitor the condition effectively.
 Diagnostic procedures and technologies can include:

 Prevention